 - If you observe above code, you can see that when you catch result as

-, we suggest compiler to evaluate the functionsum
+constexpr, we suggest compiler to evaluate the functionsumat compile time.

 constexpr Constructors